-7 Effective Scheduling Strategies To Pump Out More Blog Posts
+7 Effective Strategies To Schedule Weekly Blog Posts

-What is blog scheduling?
-To answer your question, it's a routine for bloggers where they use 7 or more sets of blogging bulks, to create and finalise their post for scheduling.
+How can you incorporate a weekly schedule for your content?
+This routine is where you use 7 or more sets of blogging bulks, to create and finalise their post for scheduling.

 These are the seven blogging schedules: